Notes on the Geography of The United Kingdom: Oxford

 The Town Hall once contained Oxford's public library.
 Hence the Baconian inscription.

-South from the town hall and just past Blue Boar Street: Tom Tower, at the entrance to Christ Church's quadrangle.
+South from the town hall and just past Blue Boar Street: Tom Tower marks the entrance to Christ Church's quadrangle.
 The top is by Wren (1682).

-Not especially beautiful, but evocative anyway: a window at St. Michael at the North Gate.
+A window in the church of St. Michael at the North Gate.

 On the verge of Christmas feasts.